Alcohol puts the brakes on weight loss and reduces testosterone levels

 Zinc is needed for the metabolism of testosterone.
 Zinc inhibits fat cells from turning testosterone to estrogen and it is found in seafood, meat, eggs and black-eyes peas.

 Unfortunately, many people eat plenty of meat but are not effectively breaking down the protein in order to benefit from the minerals.
 Adding 2 capsules of a quality digestive enzyme like Essentialzymes-4 with each meal can help.

 Get help to stop taking acid-lowering medication, since stomach acid is needed to break down animal protein.
 These medications can cause mineral deficiencies.

-DHEA Cream increases testosterone (men and women both need testosterone) and aids in weight loss
+DHEA cream or supplementation increases testosterone (men and women both need testosterone) and aids in weight loss

-The safest and most effective supplement to boost testosterone is to use a high quality DHEA cream (not pill).
+The safest and most effective supplement to boost testosterone is to use a high quality bioidentical options, see the options I recommend here.

 Coconut Oil boosts testosterone, regulates blood sugar and aids in the loss of belly fat